-The first phase of the development will activate and reconnect an underutilized waterfront through new housing opportunities, retail and significant improvements in public infrastructure.
+The New Stapleton Waterfront development will activate and expand an underutilized waterfront as well as unlock the opportunity for new development opportunities, including affordable housing, retail, and significant investment in public infrastructure.

 In April 2003, the Mayor's Homeport Task Force, comprised of City officials, local elected representatives, the Department of City Planning, and business and community leaders, was established to help develop a plan for the New Stapleton Waterfront that was both community-driven and economically feasible.